 How to Add an Upsell?

-So to add an upsell, the process is very similar to what it was with the order bump.
+So, to add an upsell, the process is very similar to the one with the order bump.

-First, you need to create a new product that you will use as an upsell (I remind you again – go to Checkouts > Products > Create New Product).
+First, you must create a new product you will use as an upsell (I remind you again – go to Checkouts > Products > Create New Product).

 Then, go back to the Funnel Visualiser again and look for the Upsell Offer Page.